JacoboLansac/audits/solo/soar-review.md

-### [L-8] Soar.openTrading() can be call before the `taxReceiver` is set, sending fees to the zero address
+### [L-8] Soar.openTrading() can be called before the `taxReceiver` is set, sending fees to the zero address

-When `openTrading()` is call, there is no requirement so that the `taxReceiver` has already been set.
+When `openTrading()` is called, there is no requirement so that the `taxReceiver` has already been set.
 All fees from trades until `taxReceiver` is set will end in the zero address.

 #### Impact

-Potential loss of trading fees if `taxReceiver` not properly configured.
+Potential loss of trading fees if `taxReceiver` is not properly configured.
 Requires a mistake of the contract operator.
 It is an easy fix, so an easy win.

 #### Mitigation